SAP-samples/ui5-typescript-helloworld/README.md

 Just like for Controllers and other application code written in TypeScript, we suggest that Controls should be written as ES6 classes, using ES6 module imports.

 A very basic control could hence look as follows.
-Create a `src/control` folder and inside a file named `MyControl.js` with the following content:
+Create a `webapp/control` folder and inside a file named `MyControl.ts` with the following content:

 ```ts
 import Control from "sap/ui/core/Control";